sumit-rajani/sumit-rajani/README.md

 ## Hi there 👋

-I am a Customer Success Manager, I focus on understanding customer needs, improving onboarding and focus on ensuring product adoption & retention.
+I am a Customer Success Manager, focus on understanding customer needs, improving onboarding and focus on ensuring product adoption & retention.
 I also worked as a product design intern before that.
 My combined background helps me to see the product from both sides: how it is built and how it is experienced.

 Recently, I’ve been diving into data — learning how to gather, analyze, and visualize information to take business decisions.